Why are My RV's House Batteries Shorting Out

 1. The house battery being overcharged or undercharged.

-Any of the above can also be causing the problems with your step motor, as well as your awnings or slides not working properly.
+Any of the above can also be causing problems with your step motor and your awnings or slides not working properly.

 Let's address the charging issue first.
 Most RVs come with a power converter.
-When you plug your RV into a 120 volt AC electric source the converter converts the 120 volt AC current to 12 volt DC current.
-The converter in most cases also doubles as a charger for the house battery.
+When you plug your RV into a 120 volt AC electric source, the converter converts the 120 volt AC to 12 volt DC.
+The converter, in most cases, also doubles as a charger for the house battery.